NAUMathStat/seminars/famusCurrent.md

 Note that talks are listed in reverse chronological order.

+### Knights and Graphs ###

+**Date:** March 4, 2016

+**Speaker:** Andrew Lebovitz (NAU)

+**Abstract:** Sometimes mathematics finds applications in chess, and the knight is a particularly striking example.
+"The Knight's Tour" is a thinly disguised mathematical problem that attracted the attention of Euler, and led to  questions that are still unsolved.
+We'll also see that the graph-theoretic properties of other knight puzzles have practical implications for chess players.
+But don't worry, no knowledge of chess will be assumed in this talk.

 ### The Mathematics and Art of Voting ###

 **Date:** February 26, 2016